ddjidel/Salesforce-LWCs/README.md

 # LWC
-Salesforce Lightning Web Components to be used with Salesforce OmniStudio
+Salesforce Lightning Web Components to be used with Salesforce OmniStudio or standalone

 ## Support, security, contributions and code of conduct